 9. I would cast fear and prejudice of Arabs and the Middle East aside

 Let’s face it: swathes of the Middle East and North Africa are nuts right now.

-There’s some pretty horrendous stuff going on in various places and it’s always unpredictable what’s going to happen next even when there’s peace.
+There’s some pretty horrendous stuff going on in various places.
+It’s always unpredictable what’s going to happen next even when there’s peace.